Obsessed (2014 film): Plot

-Two years later, while attending an official party, a group of Special Unit men approach Ga-heun.
-They tell her that Jin-pyong died on the battlefield, and give her one thing.
+Two years later, while attending an official party, a group of Special Unit men from Vietnam approach Ga-heun.
+They tell her that Jin-pyong died on the battlefield while guiding them, and give her something.
 In his dying moment, he reached out for a polaroid photograph of Ga-heun and himself.
 Even though the affair was short, the polaroid captured a happy moment of the two ballroom dancing.
-On the back, a short phrase is written on it – “My Love”.
+On the back, a short phrase is written on it – "My Love".
+Ga heun cries in grief while Jin-pyoung is seen taken dead in a helicopter.